 Pizza peels are large and cumbersome to store.
 I keep mine hanging up against the side of my cabinet using a guitar hanger.
 They stay up and out of the way, but within easy reach whenever I need 'em.
 I can't seem to find the particular model I have anywhere, but there are plenty of options on Amazon.

 I never thought I'd love my dough-proofing box as much as I do until I got it.
 Up until then, I'd been proofing individual balls in plastic containers or in plastic-wrapped bowls.
 Now I just shape my dough balls, plop them into the proofing box, snap on the lid, and walk away.
 The tight lid keeps them from forming a skin, while the smooth plastic surface makes them easy to lift onto your stretching surface.
 I bought mine at a restaurant supply store, though you can also find them on Amazon.
 Don't forget the lid.

 A Pastry Cutter for Sauce

 You want to get that perfect chunky-yet-saucy consistency out of your canned San Marzano tomatoes?
-You can use your fingers to squeeze them (messy) or a potato masher, but I recently started using a pastry cutter and haven't looked back.
+You can use your fingers to squeeze them (messy) or a potato masher, but I recently started using a pastry cutter at Amazon and haven't looked back.
 The stiff, sharp blades make quick work of tomatoes, chopping them as coarsely or as finely as you'd like, directly in the saucepan.

 Plastic Squeeze Bottles

-A drizzle of olive oil before and after baking gives your pie a great boost of flavor, and little plastic squeeze bottles are the easiest, most inexpensive way to store and dispense it.
+A drizzle of olive oil before and after baking gives your pie a great boost of flavor, and little plastic squeeze bottles at Amazon are the easiest, most inexpensive way to store and dispense it.